jsulpis/nextjs-template/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/project?template=https://github.com/jsulpis/nextjs-template)

-**Important:** Because of the custom folder architecture, you have to change the default build command from `npm run build` to `npm run build:now`.
+**Important:** Because of the custom folder architecture, you have to change the default build command from `yarn build` to `yarn build:now`.

 Then you can integrate Vercel with your GitHub account, which will allow it to deploy each branch and pull request to their own environment, and the master branch in production.